 Folic Acid is vitamin B that has lots of important functions in our bodies, it helps us to make new proteins and red blood cells.
 During pregnancy Folic Acid helps to protect your unborn baby against Spina bifida (a condition where the backbone and spinal canal do not close properly before birth) and other defects of the neural tubes along the spine.

-How much Folic Acid do I need to take?
+How much do I need to take?

-Is there Folic Acid in my food?
+Is there any in my food?

 Try not to worry too much.
 The risk of your baby having a neural tube defect is quite small, even if you haven’t taken folic acid.
 Do talk to your midwife or GP if you are concerned.

-Where can I get folic acid supplements from?
+Where can I get the supplements from?

 You’ll find them in chemists and you can get it over the counter, health food shops, you can also get them on prescription from your GP.